Knowledge HubHomeowner Tips

 Aluminum deck railing typically costs between $50 and $200 per linear foot installed across the industry.
 Picket systems sit at the low end.
 Glass component railing lands in the middle.
 Frameless glass is at the top.
 The exact price depends on the system type, height, project complexity, your region, and whether you're paying for professional installation.

-We don’t publish our pricing publicly — we work through a dealer network, and pricing varies by project, region, and dealer.
-But we can walk you through what drives railing cost across the industry, how aluminum compares to other materials over time, and how to get an accurate quote for your specific deck.
+We don't publish our pricing publicly because we work through a dealer network, and pricing varies by project, region, and dealer.
+But we've been quoting railing projects since 2004, and we can walk you through what drives cost across the industry, how aluminum compares to other materials over time, and how to get an accurate quote for your specific deck.

 Aluminum deck railing cost by system type